-75 A current usually sets to the north in the approach to Iroquois Lock.
+76 A current usually sets to the north in the approach to Iroquois Lock.
 The strength of the current depends on the number and position of the sluice gates opened in the Iroquois Control Dam.
 The current to be expected under certain conditions is shown on the chart.

-76 There is an emergency anchorage area SE of the channel 1 mile NE of Iroquois Lock.
+77 There is an emergency anchorage area SE of the channel 1 mile NE of Iroquois Lock.

 The entrance to the Old Galop Canal is 0.3 mile NNW of the entrance to the Iroquois Lock.
-There is a smallcraft basin on the north side of the entrance to the canal.
+There is a small-craft basin on the north side of the entrance to the canal.
 The channel leading to the basin is marked by privately maintained buoys.

-Galop Canal Marine, at the east end of the Old Galop Canal, had depths of 4 m (2006) and offered dockage with power and water, ramp, picnic area, ice, gasoline and diesel fuel.
+79 Galop Canal Marine, at the east end of the Old Galop Canal, had depths of 4 m (2006) and offered dockage with power and water, ramp, picnic area, ice, gasoline and diesel fuel.
 Galop Canal Marine is a Canada Border Services Agency telephone reporting site for pleasure craft; to report, dial 1-888-226-7277.

-79 Iroquois Approach range lights (280.4, 280.5), in line bearing $241\frac{1}{2}^{\circ}$, are near the small-craft basin.
+80 Iroquois Approach range lights (280.4, 280.5), in line bearing 2411⁄2°, are near the small-craft basin.
 The lights are visible on the line of the range.

-80 Iroquois Lock Direction light (274.4) is on the NW shore near the village of Iroquois ($44^{\circ}51'N$, $75^{\circ}18'W$).
-The light is visible on a bearing of 026° .
+81 Iroquois Lock Direction light (274.4) is on the NW shore near the village of Iroquois (44°51'N, 75°18'W).
+The light is visible on a bearing of 026°.

-81 The upbound channel coming out of Iroquois Lock is marked by a 205°48' leading light on Sparrowhawk Point [44°48'N, 75°20'W].
+82 The upbound channel coming out of Iroquois Lock is marked by a 205°48' leading light on Sparrowhawk Point [44°48'N, 75°20'W].

-Iroquois on VHF channel 11 (156.550 MHz) with vessels name, location and next ETA.
-The master of a downbound vessel shall also give notice of Laurentian Pilotage Authority harbour or river pilots required at St. Lambert Lock.
+leaving Iroquois Lock shall call SeawayIroquois on VHF channel 11 (156.550 MHz) with vessel name, location and next ETA.
+The master of a downbound vessel shall also give notice of Laurentian PilotageAuthority harbour or river pilots required at St. Lambert Lock.

-83 For further information on pilotage, consult Sailing Directions booklet CEN 300 - General Information, Great Lakes and the Annual Edition of Notices to Mariners.
+For further information on pilotage, consult Sailing Directions booklet CEN 300 - General Information, Great Lakes and the Annual Edition of Notices to Mariners.